-b) Generalised Minimal RESidual (GMRES): When the limit distribution $\pi$ of an irreducible MC is interpreted as a row vector whose components are the limit probabilities $\pi_x$ of the states, then it is well-known-see for instance [29, 30] that $\pi$ is the unique probability mass function on $\mathscr X$ that satisfies the equilibrium condition $\pi Q = 0$ .
-As explained in [29, Section 10.2.2], one can determine this limit distribution by numerically solving the linear system of equations $\pi R = b$ , where the matrix R is obtained from Q by changing the elements of the last column of Q to 1, and b is a row vector where every component is zero except for the last one, which is equal to 1.
+b) Generalised Minimal RESidual (GMRES): When the limit distribution π of an irreducible MC is interpreted as a row vector whose components are the limit probabilities π_x of the states, then it is well-known-see for instance [29, 30] that π is the unique probability mass function on $\mathscr X$ that satisfies the equilibrium condition $\pi Q = 0$.
+As explained in [29, Section 10.2.2], one can determine this limit distribution by numerically solving the linear system of equations $\pi R = b$, where the matrix R is obtained from Q by changing the elements of the last column of Q to 1, and b is a row vector where every component is zero except for the last one, which is equal to 1.
 We solve this system of equations using the LGMRES algorithm implemented in SciPy, which is a slightly adapted version of the GMRES algorithm for the sake of faster convergence [31], and the SciPy ILU function as preconditioner.
 For all parameters, we simply use the standard SciPy values.

-c) Gillespie: The third method we consider provides an estimate of the blocking probabilities.
-Indeed, an estimate for the limit probability $\pi_A$ can be obtained from a sample path $\omega(t)$ : $[0,T] \to \mathscr{X}$ of the irreducible MC over a time period $T \in \mathbb{R}{>0}$ , as the ergodic theorem for MCs guarantees that $\frac{1}{T} \int_0^t \mathbb{I}A(\omega(t)) dt$ converges to $\pi_A$ for $T \to +\infty$ .
-Note that the convergence of the estimate is only almost surely and that the quality of the estimate is contingent on the quality of the used random number generator.
+c) Gillespie: A third method to determine the limit probability π_A is to simulate a sample path $\omega(t): [0,T] \to \mathscr{X}$ of the irreducible MC over a time period $T \in \mathbb{R}{>0}$, as the ergodic theorem for MCs guarantees that $\frac{1}{T} \int_0^T \mathbb{I}A(\omega(t)) dt$ converges (almost surely) to π_A for $T \to +\infty$.
 We here generate a sample path using the Gillespie algorithm, and asses the accuracy of the approximation by means of the batch mean estimation method [32].
 By the PASTA property, we only have to observe the system at the arrival epochs of a Poisson process instead of keeping track of all inter-transition times.
 Therefore, we can simulate the system by generating a sample path of the embedded (discrete-time) Markov chain (sometimes also called the jump chain).
 If a transition in this sample path corresponds to the arrival of a type 1 or type 2 flow, we observe if one of the two request types would be blocked at that instant.
 In our C implementation of the combination of the Gillespie algorithm and the batch mean estimation method, we use batches of $4 \cdot 10^7$ arrivals and [32, Rule 1] as a rule to determine the end of the burn in period.
 After that, we iteratively simulate at least 5 and at most 50 batches.
 If the number of batches is in between the minimum and maximum number of batches, we pre-emptively stop the simulation if the relative error-taken to be the width of the 95%-confidence interval divided by the mean, as proposed in [32, Eq.
-(12)]-is smaller than the tolerance $\phi = 10^{-3}$ .
+(12)]-is smaller than the tolerance $\phi = 10^{-3}$.